The hole smells like pure despair — a mix of stale sweat, piss, and fear. It’s pitch black inside the room. He keeps it dark on purpose.

 This is Mordecai’s standard procedure.
 He’s got terror down to a science.

 The subject is seized in the middle of the night and dragged out of his suite by bots.
-A human operative is assigned to background — tasked with learning everything about the subject.
+One of us is assigned to background on the subject.
+We’re supposed to learn everything.
 If the information he holds is valuable enough, we’ll coordinate with the bots on Earth.
 We can usually bring a loved one into custody, but all we need is a name.

 Once we have the name of a wife, girlfriend, parent, or child, we have all the ammunition we need.
 Ninety percent of subjects will give up what they know at the mere threat of violence.
-These are not military operatives.
-They have not been trained to hold up under interrogation.
-They’re scientists, researchers, and coders.
+They’re not military.
+They haven’t been trained to hold up under interrogation.
+They’re scientists, coders, and engineers.
 It’s almost exclusively men that we deal with, though we have had a few female vigilantes.

-We run into trouble when the subject is a loner — a bachelor with no living family.
-It’s tough for the average person to cut all their ties; there’s usually someone to leverage.
-But when I’ve been working all day and I don’t have a name, I know I’m going to be up all night.
+It’s unusual for someone to have no ties; there’s always someone we can leverage.
+But when I’ve been working all day and the subject is a loner, I know I’m going to be up all night.

 This guy has already been in the hole twelve hours.
-Recon on his loved ones hasn’t turned up anything.
+Research on his loved ones turned up nothing.
 His parents were killed in Iran forty years ago.
 His sister lives in Berlin.
 His neighbors describe him as an eccentric loner.
-His old co-workers barely know him.
+His old co-workers barely remember him.

-Even on Elderon he’s little more than a name.
+Even on Elderon he’s managed to stay relatively anonymous.
 His colleagues all say the same thing: Farnam was quiet but efficient.
-They claim to have no idea what he was working on.
-He received his assignments directly from company headquarters in San Diego.
-I don’t believe them — not really — but I can’t exactly bring them all in.
+Nobody seems to know what he was working on.
+He received his assignments directly from company leadership.

 “Who are you?” asks the man, his voice betraying his fear.
-He does not have any accent at all.
-He came to America when he was four.
+He doesn’t have an Iranian accent.
+He came to the States when he was four.

-The dark has already started to work on him, but he isn’t spouting nonsense just yet.
-That usually comes around hour thirty-six, but I’ve seen it happen in nine or ten hours.
+The dark has already started to work on him, but he isn’t spouting nonsense yet.
+That usually comes around hour thirty-six, but I’ve seen it happen in ten.

 “I want a lawyer.”

-I let out a forced chuckle.
+I huff out a laugh.
 “Where do you think you are?”
-I ask.

 “You aren’t on American soil,” I say.
 “You’re not even on Earth.
 This room we’re in doesn’t exist.
 No one knows you’re here.”